shahanaz-02/Emotion_based_Movie_Recommendation/README.md

 ## How recommendations work (logic)

--User selects / provides an emotion
+- User selects / provides an emotion
--Emotion is mapped to a matching movie category
+- Emotion is mapped to a matching movie category
--App displays a list of recommended movies for that emotion
+- App displays a list of recommended movies for that emotion

 ## Future Improvements

--Add real-time emotion detection from webcam (OpenCV / Deep Learning) -Use TMDB API to fetch posters, ratings, genres, trailers -Add user login + watchlist + rating-based personalization -Improve recommendation quality using collaborative filtering
+- Add real-time emotion detection from webcam (OpenCV / Deep Learning)
+- Use TMDB API to fetch posters, ratings, genres, trailers
+- Add user login + watchlist + rating-based personalization
+- Improve recommendation quality using collaborative filtering